jrehor/kcc/README.md

  1+.5                  /int plus float is float, no surprises here 1.5

- 1f*2                  /1f is the same as 1.0
+ 1f*2                  /1f is the same as 1.0, saves one keystroke 2f
-2f

- `i$42.99              /explicit cast float to int discards mantissa 42
+ `i$42.99              /explicit cast `f to `i just drops mantissa 42

  `i$42.0 42.99         /same is true for float vectors